Skip to main content

 Any teammate who can edit the app can connect an external tool.
 Once connected, all teammates who can edit the app can use the shared connector.
 People who use your published app interact with data and actions powered by that connector but do not connect their own accounts.

-• Connectors are managed, OAuth-based connections to popular tools that you can set up from the AI chat without handling API keys.
+• Connectors are managed, OAuth-based connections to popular tools that you can set up from the AI chat or the homepage without handling API keys.

 • Integrations include custom and manual integrations where you configure API keys and credentials yourself.
 Use integrations when you need fine-grained control over a specific API or a tool that does not yet have a connector.